 To find the square root of the given number we need to know if it is a perfect square or not.
 Number 7 is not a perfect square.
 Therefore, we have to find the square root of 7 using the long division method.
 Mathematics is the science of numbers.
 It defines the logic of shape of the object, quantity.
 Aryabhata was the first great mathematician of ancient India.
-In 1956 he introduced the method of finding square root of a number.
+In 1956 he introduced the method of finding the square root of a number.
 However, the square root sign was invented by Christoff Rudolff in the year 1525.
-A number when multiplied by itself gives the original number which is called as the square root of the number.
-So what is the square root of 7?
+A number, when multiplied by itself, gives the original number which is called as the square root of the number.
+So what is the value of the square root of 7?

-Before we head towards finding the value of root 7, it is important to know what is a perfect and non perfect square.
+Before we head towards finding the value of root 7, it is important to know what is perfect and non-perfect square.
 Any number that ends with 1, 4, 5, 6, 9 in the unit place is called a perfect square.
-Any number that ends with 2, 3, 7 ,8 at unit place is called non perfect square.
-Checkout the square root formula by BYJU’S to find the square root of numbers.
+Any number that ends with 2, 3, 7, 8 at the unit place is called non-perfect square.
+Check out the square root formula by BYJU’S to find the square root of numbers.

 Example: Let’s consider number 7